jmbredenberg/Mafia-rules/README.md

-#Live Action Mafia Rules
+﻿#Live Action Mafia Rules

 ##Communication

-Kellena are the Gods for this game.
-You may communicate with them by messaging their account (Kellena) on the mafia forums, sending them an email (kellena@mit.edu), or by communicating with them in private.
+Jammy are the Mods for this game.
+You may communicate with them by messaging their account (Jammy) on the mafia forums, sending them an email (jammy@mit.edu), or by communicating with them in private.
 Any method is acceptable, but please send all messages to this account/mailing list and not to us individually.

-Communication with the Gods is sacred.
-Do not reveal anything about what the Gods communicate to you, except what you have learned through official game actions.
+Communication with the Mods is sacred.
+Do not reveal anything about what the Mods communicate to you, except what you have learned through official game actions.

 The forums at mafia.mit.edu have three sub-forums for this game.
 The Town Square is for all living players to communicate in.
 The Mafia Den is for the living mafia and anyone they choose to add.
 The Graveyard is for the dead players.